ivkram/specvizitor/_sources/userguide/data-viewer.rst

 .. tip::

-    Most of the widget elements can be hidden simultaneously by pressing :kbd:`H`.
+    Most of the widget elements can be hidden from the UI by pressing :kbd:`H`.

 In ``data_widgets.yml``, navigate to ``images`` ‣ ``Spectrum 2D`` ‣ ``x_axis`` ‣ ``visible``::